hanfak/topics-to-learn/general paradigms/integration/apis-and-communications.md

 - polling/reading
   - making request regularly
   - use of scheduled job ie quartz
+  - Ask if there is any new stuff to get on a schedule, then gets it
 - pushing
-  - app pushes stuff to your app regularly
+  - app pushes stuff to your app regularly or when new stuff needs to be pushed

 - https://simplicable.com/new/pull-vs-push-technology

 - Crawlers
   - form of polling
   - cover feeds/webpage for info
+  - get data, and then get data from other links

 - Web sockets

 ## Others